Nothing quite compares to that feeling of accomplishment at the end of every school year.

-3. Create Plans throughout the summer based on common gaps in your Progress Report
+3. Create Assessments throughout the summer based on common gaps in your Progress Report

-Within your classroom, go to the Planner tool.
+Within your classroom, go to the Assessments tool.

-The Planner tool lets you create a summer schedule for your students, choosing which math skills they’ll be practicing when they log into Prodigy at home, or even when traveling on summer vacations!
+The Assessments tool lets you create a summer schedule for your students, choosing which math skills they’ll be practicing when they log into Prodigy at home, or even when traveling on summer vacations!